 Blueberry Mini Pies are the epitome of summer.
 Ripe, juicy blueberries fill delicious buttery dough for the perfect hand-held pie.
-Perfect for lunch bags, afternoon treats or beach day picnics, these mini pies are small enough for little hands and great portion control for big hands.
+Mini blueberry pies are perfect for lunch bags, afternoon treats, beach day picnics, and they are small enough for little hands.
+Mini blueberry pies or mini cherry pies are also great for all of the red, white and blue holidays.

 Blueberry Mini Pies